giangntgg/BT4222/README.md

 3. Alternative, we have also zipped in our data files so that the codes could be run without mining the Twitter files again, as follows:
     a.
 Singapore Airline Data folder inside the Singapore Airline folder
     b.
 Amazon Data folder inside the Amazon folder
+4. STEP 5 runs on a seperate data file namely amazon.csv and airline.csv (included in the folder mentioned in 3)